mwarning/KadNode/windows/README.md

-## Compilation on Windows
+# Building and Packaging KadNode on Microsoft Windows

-KadNode can be build for Window systems using the [Cygwin](http://www.cygwin.com/) environment.
+KadNode can be build for [Windows](https://www.microsoft.com/windows) systems using the [Cygwin](https://www.cygwin.com) environment.

 To build KadNode on Windows you need to download an execute the Cygwin installer.
 The following packages and its dependencies need to be selected: